Jama Pekel

 Description

 Jama Pekel is the biggest cave in this part of Slovenia.
-It is east of Ljubljana, far from the classic karst areas.
-It is located at Šempeter in the Ponikovski kras (Ponikva karst area), Polzela, which is a protected national park.
+It is east of Ljubljana, far from the classic karst areas, near Šempeter in the Ponikovski kras (Ponikva karst area).
 This part of Slovenia is called Stajerska (Styria=Steiermark) which gives an impression of the cultural and historic closeness to the northern neighbour Austria.

 The word Pekel means hell in Slovenian.
-According to legend the cave was named such because of a rock above the entrance shaped like a devil.
-Another says warm water vapour drifting from the cave in the winter had an eerie effect.
-However, the name was used widely for chasms, as hell is underground, and they go underground.
+According to legend, the cave was named such because of a rock above the entrance shaped like a devil.
+Another says warm and humid cave air emanating from the cave entrance during the winter had an eerie effect, forming fog which resembled the smoke of the hellfire.
+However, the name is used widely in Slovenia for chasms, as hell is underground, and they go underground.

-The cave is located in a doline, a valley which was formed by the collapse of a cave.
-At the floor of this doline runs the Peklenščica brook.
-When following the path along the brook upstream the visitor arrives the gated cave entrance.
-The brook comes out of the cave and the tour follows the underground Peklenščica brook.
+The cave is located in a doline, a sort of valley which was formed by the collapse of a cave.
+On the floor of this doline runs the Peklenščica brook.
+When following the path along the brook upstream, the visitor arrives at the gated cave entrance.
+The brook comes out of the cave, and the tour follows the underground Peklenščica brook further upstream.
 Some side chambers filled with nice speleothems are seen on the way to a 4 m high waterfall.

-Now the tour ascends on a stair to the dry upper level of the cave.
+Now the tour ascends on a series of staircases to the dry upper level of the cave.
 This part is even richer in speleothems.
 The exit of the cave is an artificial tunnel, which ends 42 m higher than the entrance.
-A nice walk brings the visitor back to the cave hut.
+A nice walk brings the visitor back to the ticket office.